How to Measure the Employee Experience

-Measuring employee experience comes down to evaluating these three things:
+His research found the employee experience comes down to three key factors:

 - The physical space